Nauhcnay/flat_magic_backend/README.md

 - pillow
 - cython
 - aiohttp
-- skimage
+- scikit-image

-And you will need the following modules to train and test line simplification network:
+- torch

-- pytorch
+- torchvision

 You can install these dependencies via [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Miniconda is faster to install.
 (On Windows, choose the 64-bit Python 3.x version.
 Launch the Anaconda shell from the Start menu and navigate to this directory.)